Collaborative Process on Indian Registration, Band Membership and First Nation Citizenship: Consultation Plan

 Funding for consultation activities

-Proposal-based funding for First Nations communities and Indigenous groups will be available for those who wish to organize their own consultation activities beginning in September 2018.
-Specific templates and funding guidelines to participate in the consultations have been developed to ensure participation across the country with a balanced representation for each province.
-Funded groups will be required to submit a final report summarizing the activities, results and recommendations from their sessions in accordance with the guidelines provided.
+Proposal-based funding for First Nations communities and Indigenous groups was made available for those who wished to organize their own consultation activities beginning in October 2018.
+Specific templates and funding guidelines to participate in the consultations were developed to ensure participation across the country with a balanced representation for each province.
+Funded groups are required to submit a final report summarizing the activities, results and recommendations from their sessions in accordance with the guidelines provided.

 To learn more, visit Funding for community sessions.

 The issues around Indian registration, band membership and First Nations citizenship are broad and impact individuals, communities and First Nations.
 As such, the collaborative process will need to be as inclusive as possible to ensure the various perspectives are heard from the following (overlap is expected between groups):

 - First Nations